chrisdarc/Gym-Journal/README.md

 # Gym-Journal
 A workout recording app for iOS written in Swift.
-For now, it keeps track of personal records.
+For now, it will keep track of personal records.
 More later.